redhat-na-ssa/datasci-keras-gpt2-nlp/README.md

 # GPT2 Text Generation w/ KerasNLP on OpenShift

 This repo demos the use of the [GPT2 Text Generation w/ KerasNLP](https://keras.io/examples/generative/gpt2_text_generation_with_kerasnlp/) on Red Hat OpenShift with NVIDIA GPUs.

 > [!IMPORTANT]
+> This demo is done entirely in-memory, of a pod, to keep it simple.
+>
-> This demo is done entirely in-memory of the pod to keep it lightweight.
-In production, Large Language Models (LLMs) need additional components, like a vector database and embedding model, to store data outside of pod memory and fine-tune the model on custom data.
+>In production use cases, Large Language Models (LLMs) need additional components, like a vector database and embedding model, to store data and fine-tune the model on custom data.

 ![GPT2 Text Generation Concept Diagram](<science/docs/GPT2 Text Generation with KerasNLP.png>)